toureholder/flutter_workshop/README.md

 * Configuring linting rules to implement the Effective Dart guidelines
 * Continuous integration pipelines with Travis CI
 * Uploading code coverage to Codecov

-> The app uses https://reqres.in/ as a backend for login, so the email "eve.holt@reqres.in" and password "cityslicka" should be valid login credentials.

 ## Getting Started